adam-26/react-dom-html/packages/react-dom-html/README.md

 `react-dom-html` is a thin wrapper around the client and server render methods of [react-dom]() that takes care of all the `html` boilerplate.

-If you want to define HTML metadata in your react application (similar to [react-helmet](https://github.com/nfl/react-helmet)), use [react-dom-html-tags](https://github.com/adam-26/react-dom-html/tree/master/packages/react-dom-html-tags).
+If you want to define HTML metadata in your react application (similar to [react-helmet](https://github.com/nfl/react-helmet)), you can use [react-dom-html-tags](https://github.com/adam-26/react-dom-html/tree/master/packages/react-dom-html-tags).

 **Browser** methods supported: